Appirio/Health-Cloud-Sfdx-Template/README.md

 # Health-Cloud-Sfdx-Template
 A template for spinning up a Health Cloud-backed scratch org.
-To spin up the current release of health cloud, use the following commands to start and open your org.
+To spin up the current release of [Health Cloud](https://www.salesforce.com/products/health-cloud/overview/), use the following commands to start and open your org.

 ```
 $ healthcloud start